dvlab-research/Stratified-Transformer/README.md

 pip install tensorboard timm termcolor tensorboardX
 ```

+If you meet issues with the above commands, you can also directly install the environment via `pip install -r requirements.txt`.

 Make sure you have installed `gcc` and `cuda`, and `nvcc` can work (Note that if you install cuda by conda, it won't provide nvcc and you should install cuda manually.).
 Then, compile and install pointops2 as follows.
-(We have tested on gcc>=7.5.0 and cuda>=10.1)
+(We have tested on gcc==7.5.0 and cuda==10.1)
 ```
 cd lib/pointops2
 python3 setup.py install